prjla35/nepali-share-market-hub/README.md

-├── scraper.py       # Scrapes IPO news and full article content from ShareSansar ├── market_data.py   # Fetches live market data from the NEPSE Unofficial API ├── analysis.py      # Contains all prompts and functions for LLM-based analysis ├── llm_client.py    # Configures and handles the connection to the Groq API ├── requirements.txt # Lists all Python dependencies for the project
+├── scraper.py       # Scrapes IPO news and full article content from ShareSansar ├── market_data.py   # Fetches live market data from the NEPSE Unofficial API ├── analysis.py      # Contains all prompts and functions for LLM-based analysis ├── llm_client.py    # Configures and handles the connection to the Gemini API ├── requirements.txt # Lists all Python dependencies for the project
 ```